Sathvik-Rao/ClipCascade/README.md

     - When prompted, enter your **server's IP address, port number, or domain name**.
     - If encryption is enabled, ensure it is **enabled on all devices**.
     - In the **Extra Config** section, you can set a local clipboard size limit.
 By default, no limit is enforced (note: large file transfers may cause temporary unresponsiveness).
-    - In the **Extra Config** section, you can optionally set **SSL CA bundle** to a PEM file path if your server uses a private/internal CA.
 4. **Network Access Prompt (P2P Mode)**
     - If the server is running in **P2P mode**, you will see a Windows security prompt asking, **"Do you want to allow public and private networks to access this app?"**